josdejong/mathjs/README.md

 ## Features

-- Supports real and complex numbers, units, strings, arrays\*, and matrices\*.
+- Supports real and complex numbers, units, strings, arrays, and matrices\*.
 - Contains a large set of built-in functions and constants.
 - Contains a flexible expression parser.
 - Easily extensible.
 - Compatible with JavaScript’s built-in Math library.
 - Powerful and easy to use.

-\* Note: arrays and matrices are to be implemented.
+\* Note: matrices are to be implemented.

 ## Install